Daniel Berlind

 Combatting late rent payments

 You can implement a few measures in the event of a late rent payment.
 First, clearly outline when the rent is due and when the grace period ends in your lease contract.
 Next, if they miss the initial due date (before the grace period ends), send a reminder email letting them know they haven’t paid and how long they still have to do so.
-Finally, if the grace period is over, you can remind them a final time and tell them they will also have a late fee.
-Most property managers will do anything to avoid bad debt and evictions, so implementing these follow-ups can be a game changer.
+Finally, if the grace period has expired, you can remind them one last time and inform them that they will also incur a late fee.
+Most property managers will do anything to avoid bad debt and evictions, so implementing these follow-ups can be a game-changer.

 Incorporate fraud detection